 I found two things in particular fascinating: (1) the Jews did not worship the furniture of the Tabernacle in any way; whereas, their heathen neighbors would construct this or that idol, and then bow down to it and even offer up their own children to it.
 Although the Jews fell into some very reprehensible behavior, including idolatry, they knew not to worship these objects.
 (2) Even more fascinating is, this Ark of God, the most holy of the Tabernacle furniture, was not to even be seen by the Jews.
 It was not on display.
-It was in a room (behind a set of curtains) in a Tabernacle, and only the High Priest, once a year, would come into this room (called the Holy of Holies) and sprinkle blood on the alter of the Ark.
+It was in a room (behind a set of curtains) in a Tabernacle, and only the High Priest, once a year, would come into this room (called the Holy of Holies) and sprinkle blood on the altar of the Ark (specifically, the Mercy Seat).
 Ceremonially, this was the only time any person was to see the Ark.

 If you are looking for a short explanation for the Ark of God, you may want to proceed directly to the summary.